 The Museum of Loss and Renewal Residency Programme

-Collemacchia and Filignano are largely trilingual Italian-French-English due to the large community of Filignano emigrants who continually move between European nations.
-The Museum offers three types of residency, normally taking place between April and October.
-Artists based in the Hauts de France region of France are invited to apply for the Fully-funded residency <<IDEAL>>.
-This residency is organised in partnership with artconnexion, contemporary art production and mediation consultants, Lille and is supported by the City of Lille and the Institut français.
+The area is sparsely populated by villages that are largely trilingual Italian-French-English due to the large community of emigrants who continually move between European nations.
+The Museum of Loss and Renewal fosters strong links with the local community which is highly supportive of the Residency Programme.

+In 2017 and 2018, artists based in the Hauts de France region of France were invited to apply for the fully-funded residency <<IDEAL>>.
+Funding dependent, we expect to be able to offer this opportunity again in 2019.
+This 3 week Residency normally takes place in September and is offered in partnership with artconnexion, contemporary art production and mediation consultants, Lille and is supported by the City of Lille and the Institut français.

 The Museum of Loss and Renewal is a member of RES ARTIS, world wide network of artist residencies.